Congratulations On Your Acceptance to SP2!

 Student Disability Services

-Course Registration for incoming students takes place in May 2014.
+Course Registration for incoming students takes place in early May 2014.
 The SP2 Registrar will email detailed instructions about the registration process and course offerings.
-Course registration information and instructions are now available on the web here.
+Course registration information and instructions will also be available on the web at that time.
 If you have questions or concerns about course registration, please contact Isabel Boston, SP2 Registrar, at 215.898.5548

 or at email@example.com.